UCL/TDMS/tdms/tests/system/README.md

 **The system tests are currently being overhauled to provide a better workflow.
 This readme is subject to abrupt changes and updates whilst we perform this process.**

-The system tests for `tdms` are specified through configuration files in the `data/input_generation/` directory, (creatively) named `config_XX.yaml`.
-The `XX` in the configuration file name should match the ID of the system tests, which are named `arc_XX`, and should also match the `test_id` field in the configuration file itself (see [below]()).
+The system tests for `tdms` are specified through configuration files in the `config_files` directory, (creatively) named `config_XX.yaml`.
+The `XX` in the configuration file name should match the ID of the system tests, which are named `arc_XX`, and should also match the `test_id` field in the configuration file itself (see [below](#test-config-files)).
 The _reference outputs_ or _reference data_ are a collection of `.mat` files that are produced by the `tdms` executable when provided a set collection of _reference inputs_, which are also `.mat` files.
 These reference inputs are in turn generated via a collection of `MATLAB` scripts and functions, which build inputs such as the incident electric field and computational grid as specified in the documentation.

 Each system test is named by the aforementioned `arc_XX` convention.
 A given system test `arc_XX` itself may consist of several _executions_ (or _runs_) of the `tdms` executable.
 Typically every system test has at least two runs; one for when there is no scattering object present, and one for when there is an obstacle.
 Other causes of additional runs might be due to the use of band-limited interpolation over cubic interpolation, for example.
 Each of these runs in turn has a reference input and reference output.